-Learn three best practices to help families overcome fears of demotivation.
+Learn best practices to help families overcome fears of demotivation.

 - Many wealth holders fear that the anticipation of inherited wealth will demotivate or disempower family members.

 - The idea of discussing wealth transfer and inheritance issues can be daunting, but the rewards can prove significant when family members work together to improve communication and strengthen trust.

 - While every family is unique, there are some best practices among families who have decided that having an inheritance plan is better than no plan at all.

 Uncomfortable conversations about wealth occur within families on a regular basis.
 If you struggle with how to talk to your own family about your wealth, you’re not alone.
 In fact, a large percentage of the senior generation does not share information about wealth transfer with their inheritors.

 Less than half of wealth holders say they have provided full details of their wealth transfer plans to younger generations, according to a survey Wilmington Trust conducted in partnership with the Institute for Private Investors and Campden Research.
 What is the most common reason for not sharing inheritance details?
 30% were concerned that the anticipation of inherited wealth will demotivate or disempower family members.
 20% said it is because they have yet to decide what they are going to transfer and how.
 Finally, 15% stated that they are waiting for heirs to grow a bit older.

 If there were ways to prepare one’s family for the inheritance without mentioning financials, the exact details of the estate plan, and you could begin when the heirs are younger, then more families would probably be willing to have these conversations.
 This article illustrates five things you can be doing with your family to help better prepare them for inheritance without delving into the specifics.

 - Communicate: Develop an intentional plan for how the family will communicate, share knowledge, and make decisions